Vyral/sean-zanganeh-blog/_posts/2024-10-18-san-diego-real-estate-trends-you-need-to-know-about.md

 It’s tempting to relist your home at the previously agreed-upon price, but this could backfire.
 Instead, it’s better to relist at the original price.
 The initial price was designed to attract buyers and create demand.
 Relisting at a higher price only reflects the interest of one buyer and can lead to further price reductions down the line.

-If you're looking for more tips and tricks on how to thrive in the San Diego real estate market, feel free to reach out at **\+18584619665** or email me at [sean@mysddreamhome.com](mailto:sean@mysddreamhome.com).
+If you’re looking for more tips and tricks on how to thrive in the San Diego real estate market, feel free to reach out at **\+18584619665** or email me at [sean@mysddreamhome.com](mailto:sean@mysddreamhome.com).
 I look forward to hearing from you!